 Begin with frequent, light irrigation and progress to deeper, more infrequent watering as the seedlings and their root system become established.

-This is where you may need mulch.
-Michigan State says spreading a light mulch of hay will retain soil moisture and keep seedlings from drying out.
+Mulch might help.
+Spreading a light mulch of hay will retain soil moisture and keep seedlings from drying out.
 The recommended rate is one bale of hay per 1,000 square feet, but be careful.
 Too much mulch cover will smother the seedlings.

 Care for the Young Grass